horisystems/coronavirusapi-py/README.md

 ## License

-This project is licensed under the [WTFPL License](LICENSE) - see the file for details.
+This project is licensed under the [Sustainable Use License](LICENSE) - see the file for details.

 ## Copyright